thycotic/privman-docs/app-control/filters/types/application/sff/batch.md

 1. In the policy wizard select __Notify and Block__, click __Next Step__.
 1. In the policy wizard select __Executable__, click __Next Step__.
 1. In the policy wizard select __Existing Filter__, click __Next Step__.
-1. Here we are searching for 2 different files and add those to the policy at the same time:
+1. Here we are searching for 2 different files to add those to the policy at the same time:
    1. In the modal search field type "secondary file filter" and __Add__ the secondary file filter you created in the previous procedure.
-   1. Search for "Command Processor" and __Add__ the Command Processor (cmd.exe).
+   1. Search for "Command Processor" and __Add__ the Command Processor (cmd.exe) filter.

    ![add filter](images/bat-pol-add-sff-2.png "Adding the secondary file filter for batch files to the policy")
 1. Click __Update__.